-If for any reason you are not happy with the provision of SEND in supporting your child, the preferred route would be to inform the SENDCo using the contact details info@tpstrust.co.uk FAO SENDCo.
+If for any reason you are not happy with the provision of SEND in supporting your child, the preferred route would be to inform the SENDCo using the contact details pri-info@pri.318education.co.uk FAO SENDCo.

-For complaints please contact the School Governor with responsibility for SEND, Mr John Taylor, who can be contacted through contacting the main school telephone number 01743 28400, postal contact to the school's address The Priory School, Longden Road, SY3 9EE or email via the info@priory.shropshire.sch.uk or the Headteacher's PA jmk@priory.shropshire.sch.uk.
+For complaints please contact the School Governor with responsibility for SEND, Mr John Taylor, who can be contacted through contacting the main school telephone number 01743 28400, postal contact to the school's address The Priory School, Longden Road, SY3 9EE or email via the pri-318education.co.uk or the Headteacher's jo.kewell@pri.318education.co.uk

-- Parents / carers can follow The Priory School's general complaints procedure located on the school's website if they feel this is appropriate. - Information, Advice and Support Agency Network offers independent advice and support to parents and carers of all children and young people with SEND and will direct visitors to their nearest IAS service www.iassnetwork.org.uk. - For parents / carers who are unhappy with the Local Authority or school responses to their child's SEND, parents / carers may seek mediation from the regional mediation services. - Parents and carers can also appeal to the Government's SEND tribunal if the school or LA has discriminated against your disabled child.
+Parents / carers can follow The Priory School's general complaints procedure located on the school's website if they feel this is appropriate.

+- Information, Advice and Support Agency Network offers independent advice and support to parents and carers of all children and young people with SEND and will direct visitors to their nearest IAS service www.iassnetwork.org.uk. - For parents / carers who are unhappy with the Local Authority or school responses to their child's SEND, parents / carers may seek mediation from the regional mediation services. - Parents and carers can also appeal to the Government's SEND tribunal if the school or LA has discriminated against your disabled child.